0xPolygon/polygon-docs/docs/zkEVM/protocol/sequencer-resistance.md

 );
 ```

-Storage slots (mapping entries) are only used to store a commitment of the forced batch for storage usage optimization reasons. **Data availability is ensured because it can be recovered from transaction calldata**.
+Storage slots (mapping entries) are only used to store a commitment of the forced batch for storage usage optimization reasons.
+Data availability is ensured because it can be recovered from transaction calldata.

 The contract sets the `minTimestamp` to the L1 block timestamp, at which point the forced batch is published.

-In the extremely unlikely event that **the Trusted Sequencer fails, any user can use the `sequenceForceBatches` function to sequence forced batches**:
+In the extremely unlikely event that the Trusted Sequencer fails, any user can use the `sequenceForceBatches` function to sequence forced batches:

 ```
 function sequenceForceBatches(